-3.3.7 Element - Higher density residential development 3.3.7 .1 Specific outcomes 3.3.7 .2 Land use strategies Encouraging higher density residential development at appropriate locations (3) Higher residential densities in Mackay, Walkerston, Sarina, Marian and Mirani provide affordable living options and add to diversity of housing choice.
-Residential densities within urban areas increase around centres, major transport corridors and areas with high amenity in support of a compact urban form and efficient use of land and infrastructure.
-The Mackay urban area accommodates the bulk of higher density residential development including high rise apartment buildings and short-term accommodation.
-Higher density residential development in Sarina, Walkerston, Mirani and Marian around the town centres provides mixed use and medium density housing options.
-(1) (2) (3) Residential densities of a minimum of 12 dwellings per hectare are achieved in the Emerging community zone Medium density residential zones identify land in close proximity to multi-purpose centres, public transport corridors and areas with high amenity values such as beaches, parklands and open space nodes to provide a range and mix of dwelling types.
-Medium to high density apartment living in the Mackay urban area is encouraged: (a) in and around the City Centre, Mackay Marina (Mackay Harbour), Mount Pleasant major centre, Rural View major centre, North Mackay district centre, West Mackay district centre, West Mackay district centre (Fourways and Parkside) and Mackay Base Hospital; and (b) at Town Beach (East Mackay), Illawong Beach (South Mackay), and Belangason Way (Shoal Point).
-Medium density apartment living is encouraged in and around the Sarina major centre.
-3.3.8 Element - Mobility and transport orientated design 3.3.8 .1 Specific outcomes 3.3.8 .2 Land use strategies Encouraging mobility and transport orientated design in urban areas (1) Mobility within Mackay, Walkerston, Sarina, Marian and Mirani is characterised by a range of modes of transport, transport-orientated design and active transport options such as walking and cycling.
-(1) Heavy vehicular movement is diverted to the future western Mackay Ring Road (bypass road) to avoid movement through the City Centre and Mackay urban area core.
+3.3.7 Element - 3.3.7.1 Specific outcomes density residential development 3.3.7.2 Land use strategies (1) Encouraging higher density residential development at appropriate locations (2) Residential densities within urban areas increase around centres, major transport corridors and areas with high amenity in support of a compact urban form and efficient use of land and infrastructure.
+(3) The Mackay urban area accommodates the bulk of higher density residential development including high rise apartment buildings and short-term accommodation.
+(4) Higher density residential development in Sarina, Walkerston, Mirani and Marian and undensity housing options.
+(1) Residential densities of a minimum of 12 dwellings per hectare are achieved in the Emerging community zone (2) Medium density residential zones identify land in close proximity to multi-purpose centres, public transport corridors and areas with high amenity values such as beaches, parklands and open space nodes to provide a range and mix of dwelling types.
+(3) Medium to high density apartment living in the Mackay urban area is encouraged: (a) in and around the City Centre, Mackay Marina (Mackay Harbour), Mount Pleasant major centre, Rural View major centre, North Mackay district centre (Fourways and Parkside) and Mackay Base Hospital; and (b) at Town Beach (East Mackay), Illawong Beach (South Mackay), and Belangason Way (Shoal Point).
+(4) Medium density apartment living is encouraged in and around the Sarina major centre.

+3.3.8 Element - Mobility and transport orientated design 3.3.8.1 Specific outcomes 3.3.8.2 Land use strategies (1) Encouraging mobility and transport orientated design in urban areas Mobility within Mackay, Walkerston, Sarina, Marian and Mirani is characterised by a range of modes of transport, transport-orientated design and active transport options such as walking and cycling.
+The principal, major and district centres are connected through public transport and a range of transport modes.
+The use of different modes of transport is encouraged and single-occupancy car dependency is reduced within Mackay, Walkerston, Sarina, Marian and Mirani.
+The Mackay Ring Road to the west of the Mackay urban area connects major employment areas, industrial areas and ports and supports effective highway traffic across the Pioneer River.
+The future Bowen Basin Service Link connects the Paget industrial area to the Bowen Basin and supports highway traffic to the western tablelands.
+(1) Heavy vehicular movement is diverted to the: (a) Mackay Ring Road to avoid movement through the City Centre and Mackay urban area; and (b) Future Bowen Basin Service Link to avoid movement through the Walkerston urban area.